BC Rail: Excursion services

 The railway's best-known excursion service was its Royal Hudson excursion service, which was the only regularly scheduled steam excursion service on mainline trackage in North America.
 Excursion service started on June 20, 1974, running between North Vancouver and Squamish.
 By the end of the first season 47,295 passengers had been carried.
-The Royal Hudson would become one of British Columbia's primary tourist attractions.
+The Royal Hudson became one of British Columbia's primary tourist attractions.
 It operated between May and October.
 It was cancelled at the end of the 2001 tourist season.

 Two other excursion services were introduced by BC Rail in 1997 and 2001.
 In 1997, BC Rail introduced the Pacific Starlight dinner train, which ran in evenings between May and October between North Vancouver and Porteau Cove.
 In 2001, BC Rail introduced the Whistler Northwind, a luxury excursion train that ran between May and October, northbound from North Vancouver to Prince George or southbound from Prince George to Whistler.
 The train used several dome cars built by Colorado Railcar.
 Both services were discontinued at the end of the 2002 season along with BC Rail's passenger service.

-Historically, and discontinued in the 1960s, the railway at one time operated open-top observation cars all the way from North Vancouver to Lillooet and sometimes beyond.
+Historically, and discontinued in the 1960s, the railway operated open-top observation cars all the way from North Vancouver to Lillooet and sometimes beyond.